 Traditional metal braces are made of high quality stainless steel or titanium.
 The three main parts of your braces are:

 - Brackets — Brackets are attached to the teeth using special glue that bonds them to the tooth surface and holds them in place.

 - Archwire — The archwire is the thin metal wire that connects each bracket and puts pressure on the teeth to help guide them into place.

 - Ligature Elastic (also known as the “rubber bands”) — Elastics, or rubber bands, are the colored ties that hold the archwires to the brackets.
 Dr. Holt or Dr. Harris will change the elastics at each appointment.
 Elastics may come in a variety of colors.

 How Braces Work

 Once placed on your teeth, braces place constant pressure on your teeth.
 The force helps move teeth into proper position.
-At each appointment, Dr. Holt or Dr. Hong may tighten the archwires.
+At each appointment, Dr. Holt or Dr. Harris may tighten the archwires.

 In addition to braces, some patients may need to wear rubber bands or headgear.
 Patients wearing braces may notice their teeth feel a little loose.
 This is normal and temporary; once the teeth are done moving, the feeling will go away.

 Metal Braces for All Ages

 Traditional metal braces are still the most popular, quick, and cost-effective orthodontic treatment available.
 We can help you determine what treatment is best for your individual case.
 Please contact our practice to schedule an appointment and learn more about how braces can enhance your smile.